mtlanius/Technical-Assessment/README.md

 3. Create an API that creates a single DocuSign envelope that combines the templates "TemplateJSON1" and "TemplateJSON2" and is directed to the following recipients

+  a.
 Recipient 1 - John Doe, johndoe@test.test
+  b.
 Recipient 2 - Jane Doe, janedoe@test.test

 4. When prompted, please return your completed API calls to your recruiting coordinator.